 Miguel Willis

 Justice tech leaders like Miguel Willis are using their platform to address disparities head-on.
-Miguel Willis is the Executive Director of Access to Justice Tech Fellows (A2J Tech Fellows), a national nonprofit that creates summer fellowships for law students focused on using technology to improve legal access for low-income and marginalized communities.
+Miguel Willis is the Executive Director of (A2J Tech Fellows), a national nonprofit that creates summer fellowships for law students focused on using technology to improve legal access for low-income and marginalized communities.